znuny/manual/source/admin/webservices/config/index.rst

 A practical use for this can be found in the outgoing XSLT mapping of the :ref:`MS Teams example<Example Web Service MS Teams>`.

-System Configuration data in web service configuration
+System Configuration Data In Web Service Configuration
 ******************************************************

 Setting defined in the System Configuration can be used in the web service configuration.
 There are two ways to use them.